 Orange County CES is intended to reduce barriers to available emergency services through streamlined and transparent access.
 In addition, people experiencing homelessness may access emergency services not participating in CES and, when immediate access to emergency services is available at emergency services that participate in CES, people may access emergency services during hours when CES intake and assessment processes are not operating and then be connected wot CES as soon as the intake and assessment processes are operating.
-Completing the standardized Housing Assessment is not a requirement and no individual or family will be denied access to the crisis response system based on willingness to participate in the Housing Assessment process.
-Regardless of people's willingness to complete the standardized CES Housing Assessment, people will be warmly welcomed into emergency shelters and/or other emergency services, as available.
+Completing the standardized Housing Assessment is not a requirement and no individual or family will be denied access to the crisis response system based on willingness to participate in the Housing Assessment, people will be warmly welcomed into emergency shelters and/or other emergency services, as available.